tamn0310/tamn0310/README.md

-- 👋 Hi, I’m Tam, call me Kai
+- 👋 Hi, I’m Tam, call me Kai.
-- A back-end developer, is a written code for fun.
+- A Software Technical Architect — Who code for food and write for fun :)
 - I love ChiChi so much <3

 <!---